SixArm/zsh-config/README.md

     zlogin.d
     zlogout.d

+Some zsh setups provide more files that are not read by zsh:

+    .zsh-update  # contains a timestamp of the most recent update .zshrc-e  # example files end in "-e"

 The default location for zsh system-wide files is in `/etc`.

 The default location for zsh user files is in $HOME.
 We can customize this by setting $ZDOTDIR.

 ### zshenv